 Here are general survival statistics based on risk groups.
-These numbers come from large clinical trials treating children with RMS in the 1980s and 1990s.
+These numbers come from past clinical trials treating children with RMS.

-For those in the intermediate-risk group, the 5-year survival rates range from about 60% to about 80%.
-The rate varies based on tumor location, stage, and the age of the child (children aged 1 to 9 tend to do better than older or younger children).
+For those in the intermediate-risk group, the survival rates range from about 50% to about 70%.
+The rate varies based on tumor location, stage, and the age of the child.
+(Children aged 1 to 9 years tend to do better than older or younger children.)

 Even when taking risk groups and other factors into account, survival rates are at best rough estimates.
-Your child’s doctor is your best source of information on this topic, as he or she knows your situation best.
+Your cancer care team is your best source of information on this topic, as they know your situation best.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Breitfeld PP, Meyer WH.
 Rhabdomyosarcoma: New windows of opportunity.
 Oncologist.
 2005;10:518-527.